 As your treasurer, I get to discuss the financial side of life at Westwood.

-Where are our financial resources coming from in the 2019/2020 year?
+Where have our financial resources been coming from in the 2020/21 fiscal year?

-Westwood receives funds from rentals, interest, and fundraising (this year, we volunteered at a Casino and are using up the remainder of the funds saved from the previous one) but, by far, the most important source of funding for Westwood is the contributions from its members and friends.
+During this pandemic year, Westwood has seen a shift in its revenue sources.
+Fundraising, casino proceeds, and assistance from the federal government have all contributed to our revenue but, by far, the most important source of funding for Westwood remains: the contributions from its members and friends.
 Westwood aims to be, and is, a diverse community in many ways.
 You will often hear a service leader say something like: “We welcome all persons of goodwill whatever their culture, colour, class, religion, gender, wealth, or the direction of their affections.”
 We are not all the same and this is appropriately reflected in our giving.
 The graphic illustration shows the vital role that our contributions play in funding Westwood’s activities.

 A Balanced Budget financed by